Skip to main content

 What are cucumbers?

 Cucumbers are actually both fruits and vegetables.
-Their wide range of culinary uses, including in salads, sandwiches, and as pickle slices on hamburgers, classifies them as vegetables.
+Their wide range of culinary uses, including in salads, sandwiches, and hamburgers (as pickle slices), classifies them as vegetables.
 Additionally, cucumbers and pickles, when eaten on their own, are more savory than sweet.
 In general, vegetables tend to be less sweet than fruit, and this extends to fruits that are also vegetables.

 On the other hand, the way they grow classifies them as a fruit.
 To be precise, cucumbers are actually berries.
 This is because they grow from a single flower with only one ovum (as opposed to aggregate fruits like raspberries, which form from a single flower with multiple ovaries).